-There are various types of Linux operating systems, including debian Linux (OS for servers), Redhat Linux (easy installation for beginners), SuSe Linux (Linux OS that supports Indonesian language program languages).
+There are various types of Linux operating systems, including Debian Linux (OS for servers), Redhat Linux (easy installation for beginners), and SuSe Linux (Linux OS that supports Indonesian language program languages).
 For more details, refer to several types of Linux operating systems below:

 Various Types of Linux Operating Systems